-- you were a volunteer firefighter during the year; and
+- you were a volunteer firefighter or a search and rescue volunteer during the year; and

-- you completed at least 200 hours of eligible volunteer firefighting services with one or more fire departments in the year.
+- you completed at least 200 hours of eligible volunteer firefighting services or eligible search and rescue volunteer services in the year.

-However, if you provided services to the same fire department, other than as a volunteer, for the same or similar duties, you cannot include any hours related to that department in determining if you have met the 200-hour threshold.
+However, if you provided services to the same organization, other than as a volunteer, for the same or similar duties, you cannot include any hours related to that organization in determining if you have met the 200-hour threshold.

 - responding to and being on call for firefighting and related emergency calls as a firefighter;

 - attending meetings held by the fire department; and